-- A bone survey, also known as a skeletal survey, is a series of x-rays taken to look at the body's bones.
+A bone survey, also called a skeletal survey, is a series of x-rays taken to look at the body's bones.
 Bone surveys are used to look for bones affected by cancer.

 How do I prepare for a bone survey?

-How do I interpret the results of a bone survey report?
+How do I get the results of my bone survey?

 A radiologist reviews the x-rays and writes a report for your provider.
 The report usually details normal and abnormal findings.
 Your provider will talk to you about your results.

 If your bone scan was done to look at multiple myeloma or another type of cancer, your provider will be looking for differences in the bone that are not normal such as lytic lesions, lucent lesions, or punched-out lesions.

 If you have any questions about your bone survey or the results, you should speak with your provider.

 American Cancer Society.
 (2018).
 Tests to Find Multiple Myeloma.
 Retrieved from https://www.cancer.org/cancer/multiple-myeloma/detection-diagnosis-staging/testing.html

 Gómez León, N., Aguado Bueno, B., Herreros Pérez, M., León Ramírez, L. F., Alegre, A., Colletti, P. M., Rubello, D., Carreras, J. L., & Delgado Bolton, R. C. (2021).
 Agreement Between 18F-FDG PET/CT and Whole-Body Magnetic Resonance Compared With Skeletal Survey for Initial Staging and Response at End-of-Treatment Evaluation of Patients With Multiple Myeloma.
 Clinical nuclear medicine, 46(4), 310–322. https://doi.org/10.1097/RLU.0000000000003512